C-Indhumathi/U.S.-Food-Imports_Dashbaord/README.md

 - **Categories Selected**: From the full dataset, only Vegetbales, Fruits and Grains product groups were used in this analysis
   All other product categories were removed.
 - **Tables Created**: Two cleaned tables were prepared:
---US_FoodImports_Country : Contains country-wise food import data.
+  -US_FoodImports_Country : Contains country-wise food import data.
---US_FoodImports_Summary : Provides an overall summary of U.S. food imports.
+  -US_FoodImports_Summary : Provides an overall summary of U.S. food imports.
 - **Calculated Measures Created**: Three custom metrics were added:
-  --Price per MT
+  -Price per MT
-  --Inflation %
+  -Inflation %
-  --CAGR
+  -CAGR
 - **Formatting**: Verified column data types (Currency for import value; text for country, commodities, decimal for import volmue) and ensured consistent naming.

 ## Key Problem Statement